Meaningful Travel Roadshow - Galveston

 Experience 1: Birding, Beaches, and Biodiversity

-Experience 2: Junteeth and Beyond Tour
+Experience 2: Juneteenth and Beyond Tour

 As the birthplace of Juneteenth, Galveston’s powerful stories and landmarks honor resilience, freedom, and cultural contributions that continue to shape the community today.
 Journey through the city’s African-American history with Dr. Araminto Coleman Sorrell, founder of Juneteenth and Beyond Tours.
+Stops include Reedy Chapel African Methodist Episcopal Church, Nia Cultural Center and Absolute Equality Mural.